bigbadcyborg/Robotics-assignment-5/README.md

 ```

-**[Remote-PC]** Modify the demo code so that you can chat with a llama via text, but with llama2-7b-chat.
+**[Remote-PC]** Close the previous program with ctrl + c on the terminal.
+Modify the demo code so that you can chat with a llama via text, but with llama2-7b-chat and re-execute the demo.

 ```python
 MODEL_PATH = os.path.expanduser(“~/my_code/Robotics_Assignment_5/Assignment_5_demo/llama-2-7b-chat.Q4_K_M.gguf”)